Donald N. Freedman, Esq.

 (3) Sometimes, but not always, it is appropriate to give the person you name the power to transfer or make gifts of personal property, real estate or other assets, to other family members, including themselves, for estate planning purposes as a part of a strategy to protect assets from long-term care.

-2. Also in the event of incapacity, the law gives you the power to designate others to make medical-care decisions for you, including (but not limited to) decisions about withholding or withdrawing life-sustaining care at end of life.
+- Also in the event of incapacity, the law gives you the power to designate others to make medical-care decisions for you, including (but not limited to) decisions about withholding or withdrawing life-sustaining care at end of life.
 The primary instrument is the Health Care Proxy, which can be tailored to individual preferences.

-1. Make sure the instrument deals with laws otherwise limiting access to medical information, such as the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+- Make sure the instrument deals with laws otherwise limiting access to medical information, such as the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

-2. Medical decision-making at the end of life poses special legal as well as emotional concerns.
+- Medical decision-making at the end of life poses special legal as well as emotional concerns.
 The Health Care Agent is supposed to make medical decisions, including those relating to life-sustaining care, based on your preferences, not those of the agent.
 Unless you have been clear about those preferences, the agent is left to guess, a situation that can result in delay, indecision, family conflict or needless guilt.
 For these reasons, we advise clients to approve a Medical Directive.
 Sometimes called a “living will,” the intention of the document is to make explicit your personal preferences, shaped by your own personal, ethical or religious ideas, about decisions in the context of terminal illness, irreversible coma, late-stage Alzheimer’s Disease and the like.

-4. Have you taken appropriate steps to protect yourself and your spouse in the event of long-term illness and nursing home placement?
+- Have you taken appropriate steps to protect yourself and your spouse in the event of long-term illness and nursing home placement?

-1. With the costs of long-term care steadily increasing, now often exceeding $130,000 per year in Massachusetts, the primary financial risk many elders face is that of long-term care, either at home or in a nursing home.
+- With the costs of long-term care steadily increasing, now often exceeding $130,000 per year in Massachusetts, the primary financial risk many elders face is that of long-term care, either at home or in a nursing home.

-2. Recognize the limitations of Medicare and Medex or other “medi-gap” insurance coverage.
+- Recognize the limitations of Medicare and Medex or other “medi-gap” insurance coverage.
 Neither provides for long-term care.

-1. Medicare provides up to 100 days of skilled nursing facility care or skilled rehabilitation after an in-patient hospitalization (NOT hospitalization for observation) of at least three days.
+- Medicare provides up to 100 days of skilled nursing facility care or skilled rehabilitation after an in-patient hospitalization (NOT hospitalization for observation) of at least three days.

-2. You must require daily skilled care that can be provided only on an in-patient basis, and that is medically necessary to improve your medical or functional status, to maintain your current condition, or to prevent or slow further deterioration.
+- You must require daily skilled care that can be provided only on an in-patient basis, and that is medically necessary to improve your medical or functional status, to maintain your current condition, or to prevent or slow further deterioration.
 THIS IS AN IMPORTANT CHANGE AND IMPROVEMENT IN MEDICARE COVERAGE.
-FORMERLY, MEDICARE COVERAGE ENDED IF THE PATIENT “PLATEAUED” – STOPPED IMPROVING2.
+FORMERLY, MEDICARE COVERAGE ENDED IF THE PATIENT “PLATEAUED” – STOPPED IMPROVING.
 Medicare pays the full facility rate for up to 20 days; the 2013 co-pay for days 21-100 is $148.
 In any event, custodial care in nursing homes is not covered by Medicare, but only by Medicaid (MassHealth).

-3. At home, Medicare provides visiting nurse, physical therapy, home health and other services in the home to individuals who are “home-bound” and who need such services to improve their medical or functional status, to maintain the patient’s current condition, or to prevent or slow further deterioration.
+- At home, Medicare provides visiting nurse, physical therapy, home health and other services in the home to individuals who are “home-bound” and who need such services to improve their medical or functional status, to maintain the patient’s current condition, or to prevent or slow further deterioration.
 THIS IS AN IMPORTANT CHANGE ALSO FOR HOME CARE SERVICES.
 See Footnote 2.

-4. Medicare-supplemental insurance typically helps with co-pays and deductibles, but ordinarily does not add days or services beyond what is approved for Medicare.
+- Medicare-supplemental insurance typically helps with co-pays and deductibles, but ordinarily does not add days or services beyond what is approved for Medicare.

-3. Consider whether your income and resources are sufficient to pay for long-term care privately, taking into account the importance, if any, you attach to leaving your children an inheritance after you are gone.
+- Consider whether your income and resources are sufficient to pay for long-term care privately, taking into account the importance, if any, you attach to leaving your children an inheritance after you are gone.

-4. If private-payment for long-term care is not feasible or desirable, consider:
+- If private-payment for long-term care is not feasible or desirable, consider:

-1. Long-term care insurance.
+- Long-term care insurance.
 Long-term care insurance (“LTCI”) covers certain non-medical services when an insured is unable to perform certain specified everyday tasks – often called Activities of Daily Living (“ADL’s”) - due to a chronic illness or cognitive impairment.
 ADL’s are transferring (eg between bed and a wheelchair), toileting, bathing, dressing, eating and maintaining continence.
 Most policies require that the individual need direct or stand-by help with at least two ADL’s to qualify for benefits, or that the individual have a severe cognitive impairment.

-2. While some older policies limited coverage to facility care only or home care only, an appropriate plan today would include home care, adult day care and assisted living, as well as long-term nursing home care.
+- While some older policies limited coverage to facility care only or home care only, an appropriate plan today would include home care, adult day care and assisted living, as well as long-term nursing home care.
 Some provide flexibly for alternative plans of care based on individual need.

-3. Although almost all such coverage is guaranteed renewable once issued, companies do medically underwrite policies and may turn down an applicant who does not meet underwriting criteria.
+- Although almost all such coverage is guaranteed renewable once issued, companies do medically underwrite policies and may turn down an applicant who does not meet underwriting criteria.
 Consequently, those buying LTCI plans are generally healthy and may hold their policies for decades before ever receiving plan benefits.
 LTCI policies are not standardized and purchasers can choose plans based on the types of services covered (e.g., nursing home, home health or chore care), the level of coverage (usually a fixed dollar amount per day or month), the duration of coverage (usually categorized by the number of years of covered benefits) and an elimination period (waiting period) before carrier payments begin.
 In addition to these features, consumers can add inflation protection, non-forfeiture benefits and additional services.
 The premium for the coverage will change depending on the level of coverage the insured chooses.
 Insurance carriers sell LTCI coverage either on an individual basis or through group policies sponsored by employers or associations.
 Group policies are not subject to Massachusetts LTCI regulations, but individual policies are required by the Massachusetts Division of Insurance to meet certain standards, including that they:

 (1) Are guaranteed renewable or non-cancelable;